charlievillacr/jsbooks/1JavaScriptBeginner.md

 Each function should have its own unique function name.
 This is important because when you call a function, there should de no ambiguous situation.

 The parameters behave as local variables inside the function.
-IF you have knowledge about some other programming lamguages, you might have heard of procedure or subroutine.
+If you have knowledge about some other programming lamguages, you might have heard of procedure or subroutine.
 What is subroutine to them is function in JavaScript.

 A function is executed when it is invoked.
 This can happen because of one of the following scenarios: